riju-bro/auto-fill/README.md

 # learn real-world implementation of Trie DataStructure

-I actually copy this base code from a Youtube channel "Codemy.com" and modified the check fucntion using Trie DataStructure anyone can make this code better
+I actually copy this base code from a Youtube channel "Codemy.com" and modified the check fucntion using Trie DataStructure and anyone can make this code better